Visual Prompt Tuning for Test-time Domain Adaptation: Introduction

 \section{Introduction}

 Deep neural networks achieve excellent performance when the testing data (target domain) follow the same distribution as the training data (source domain).
-However, their generalization ability on the testing data is not guaranteed when there is a distribution shift between the source and the target.
-Even simple domain shift, like common corruptions \citep{hendrycks2019benchmarking} or appearance variations \citep{geirhos2018imagenet}, can lead to significant performance drop.
+However, their generalization ability on the testing data is not guaranteed when a distribution shift occurs between the source and the target.
+Even simple domain shifts, like common corruptions \citep{hendrycks2019benchmarking} or appearance variations \citep{geirhos2018imagenet}, can lead to a significant performance drop.
 Solving the problem of domain shift is non-trivial.
 On one hand, it is impossible to train a single model to cover an infinite number of domains.
 On the other hand, training individual models for each domain requires lots of annotated samples, which induces significant data collection and labeling costs.

-In this paper, we tackle the practical yet challenging test-time domain adaptation (TTA) problem, where the model learns from labeled source domain data and adapts with the unlabeled target domain data during test-time.
-Compared with conventional unsupervised domain adaptation (UDA)~\citep{long2015learning}, TTA does not need access to source data during adaptation.
-This setting avoids the privacy issue of sharing the source data and is desirable for real-world applications.
+In this paper, we tackle the practical yet challenging test-time domain adaptation (TTA) problem.
+Compared with conventional unsupervised domain adaptation (UDA) ~\citep{long2015learning}, TTA adapts the source domain initialized model with the unlabeled target domain data during testing without access to source data.
+TTA avoids the privacy issue of sharing the source data and is desirable for real-world applications.
+We focus on both offline and online TTA settings.
+For offline adaptation, also known as source-free adaptation ~\citep{kundu2020universal,liang2020we}, the model is first updated with unlabeled target data and then inference.
+For online adaptation, the model keeps updating and inferencing at the same time, given the testing data that comes in a stream.